-(2) A "trade" or a "trade industry" within the meaning of this act shall be a trade or an industry involving physical labor and characterized by mechanical skill and training such as render a period of instruction reasonably necessary.
-The industrial commission shall investigate, determine and declare what occupations and industries are included within the phrase a "trade" or a "trade industry."

-(3) The industrial commission may make exceptions to the operation of subsections (1) and (2) of this section where conditions make their application unreasonable.
+(2) A "trade" or a "trade industry" within the meaning of ss.
+104.01 to 104.12 shall be a trade or an industry involving physical labor and characterized by mechanical skill and training such as render a period of instruction reasonably necessary.
+The industrial commission shall investigate, determine and declare what occupations and industries are included within the phrase a "trade" or a "trade industry." - (3) The industrial commission may make exceptions to the operation of subs.
+(1) and (2) of this section where conditions make their application unreasonable.